lowRISC/opentitan/doc/ug/getting_started_verilator.md

 Passing input is currently not supported.

-## Connect with OpenOCD to the JTAG port
+## Connect with OpenOCD to the JTAG port and use GDB

 The simulation includes a "virtual JTAG" port to which OpenOCD can connect using its `remote_bitbang` driver.
 All necessary configuration files are included in this repository.